AlpSagdic/Jokes_API/README.md

 *PLEASE CONTACT ME BEFORE USING!

-*This project is a joke site written using API
+*This project is a joke site written using API.

 *Continuing to be developed.